Events coming up!

 What programs do we offer?
 Well, we offer two undergraduate degrees – B.S. in Geology and B.A. in Earth Science, an M.S. in Geology, and a minor in Geology.
 Nearly all of our courses include high-impact field and/or lab learning environments with ample opportunity for original student research.
 Both our B.S. and M.S. in Geology require an intensive thesis.
 Our B.A. in Earth Science is designed to offer maximum flexibility to enable students to choose a set of courses that align with their academic and career goals.
 As our well-established alumni could attest, C.S.U.F. geology graduates continue to be highly sought-after by both employers and grad schools.

 That’s some of the Dirt!
-Phil Armstrong, Chair
+Diane Clemens-Knott, Chair